Speech Studio

 Prefer the CLI?

-The same voice cloning pipeline ships in the speech CLI: brew install soniqo/tap/speech, then speech speak --engine voxcpm2 --voxcpm2-ref-audio reference.wav -o cloned.wav "Hello, this is my cloned voice." — useful for scripting or pre-rendering batches.
+The same voice cloning pipeline ships in the speech CLI: brew install speech, then speech speak --engine voxcpm2 --voxcpm2-ref-audio reference.wav -o cloned.wav "Hello, this is my cloned voice." — useful for scripting or pre-rendering batches.
 See the voice cloning guide for the full flow.

 Status